ANALYSIS-A little help from our friends: banks team up as FX trading gets tougher

 There are also real hurdles to clear.
 Industry insiders say conversations often lead nowhere, while formal agreements between two institutions are particularly tough as banks and clients baulk at exclusive arrangements that restrict their ability to trade with others.

-Newer electronic market-making outfits such as Citadel Securities and XTX Markets are in the meantime battling with the banks, although their role is largely limited to spot trading.
+Newer electronic market-making outfits such as Citadel Securities and XTX Markets have also joined the fray to supply liquidity, although their role is largely limited to spot trading.

 Kevin Kimmel, Global Head of eFX at Citadel Securities, said market-makers had to show "exceptional execution quality" so that banks -- who will still have the reputational risk of offering uncompetitive prices -- felt comfortable offering those prices to clients.

-Citadel Securities has increased the number of white labelling partnerships it has with banks this year, according to a source familiar with the matter, while XTX recently launched an FX execution algorithm marketed to investors, banks and trading platforms.
+While XTX recently launched an FX execution algorithm marketed to investors, banks and trading platforms, Citadel Securities has increased the number of white labelling partnerships it has with banks this year, according to a source familiar with the matter.

+The firm's primary focus in recent years has been on algo liquidity provision, though it has also been involved in various other types of white labelling arrangements.

 So what's next?
 Despite the recent growth, outsourcing in FX remains limited.
 But Vincent Bonamy, head of global intermediary services at HSBC, believes more and wider agreements are on the cards.